rakista112/rfc/drafts/005-macros.md

 ## Macro definition rules

-1. macros can only be defined at the root level of the AST, thus defining a macro inside a `let` statement (for example) is an error
+1. macros can only be defined in any block
-1. following the previous rule, macros can not be nested (a macro defined inside a macro)
+1. following the previous rule, macros can be nested (a macro defined inside a macro)
 1. macros can be chained:
 ```clojure
 # first, foo is applied, and the macro bar is modified